DallasNovakowski/DallasNovakowski/content/post/2023-10-19-faded-violin-plots-my-go-to-style-for-clear-and-transparent-data-visualization/index.en.markdown

 </details>

 I have been enjoying making some guides for data visualization, namely trying to improve on the raincloud plot via the new [fadecloud](https://dallasnova.rbind.io/post/efficient-data-visualization-with-faded-raincloud-plots-delete-boxplot/) as well as [faded dotplots and shadeplots](https://dallasnova.rbind.io/post/creating-simple-and-transparent-data-graphs-using-faded-dotplots-and-shadeplots/).
-However, I worry that many users aren't sure how to actually use all of the many great tools in ggplot to create figures that are ready for publication.
+However, I want to make sure that all users have the chance to easily begin using all of the many great tools in ggplot to create figures that are ready for publication.
 This post is a rundown of a workflow that I use for preparing group-comparison graphs that are ready to include in nearly any kind of report.

 <!-- I believe these methods have their place, but I find when I actually present my data, I don't actually use these methods: there are still a lot of objects visible that make the addition of significance brackets overly noisy.  -->